sravanthi1101/Object-Detection-Yolo-v3tiny/README.md

 # Object-Detection-Yolo-v3tiny
-Basic real time object detection using YOLO v3-tiny model for both image and webcam input.
+Basic real time object detection using YOLO v3-tiny model for both image and webcam input built using the coco dataset.